Code-Institute-Submissions/milestone-project-113/README.md

 3. Home Page Hero Image Slider

-   - This provides users with an image which gives them an idea of the kind of experience they can expect if they choose to visit the destination and a link to the destination's page.
+   - This provides users with an image which gives them an idea of the kind of experience they can expect if they visit the destination and a link to the destination's page.

 4. Discover the Best of Australia Carousel